What Is Mixology?

 START AT HOME:

 If you’re keen to try mixing drinks at home you don’t need a fully stocked bar or a shelf packed with cocktail books.
 With a few simple bits of kit, a bottle or two of your favourite liquor, and a couple of classic recipes, you can start learning to make great cocktails from the comfort of your kitchen.
 At the very least, you’ll need to invest in a shaker and a few ingredients: there’s a wide range of cocktail starter-kits and tools available at varying prices but you can pick up a fairly inexpensive cocktail shaker anywhere that sells kitchen equipment, that will be fine to start practising with at home.
 In terms of ingredients, you can find a lot of what you need in your kitchen cupboards and you don’t need to buy top shelf spirits.
 Mid-range liquors are fine for use in cocktails, and since most classic recipes only call for one spirit and some liqueur, you can do a lot with a few choice bottles.
-If you’re interested in learning more about home-mixology check out our complete guide here.
+If you’re interested in learning more about home-mixology check out our other pages on mixology at home.

 START A COURSE:

 If you’re really serious about mastering mixology and building your way towards a career in the industry, there a number of mixology courses available at amateur and professional levels.